laureld04/MSBIL/README.md

 Below is the current list of the different containers we house on the HPC:
 - DeepLabCut (DLC) GUI: deeplabcut.sif (made from deeplabcut.recipe) - used for animal tracking of behavior and is created by this group: https://github.com/DeepLabCut/DeepLabCut
         - DLC has been adapted to work on the UofA HPC for research purposes in the lab.
 - Nklab-neurotools: this is a singularity container that holds a great deal of different programs utilized often within our lab and was provided by Dr.Chen's group.
 It houses itksnap,mrview, mrtrix, antstools, and much more.
-Created by Chidi Ugonda, where we utilize the recipe file and have made minor modifications to adapt for our lab use: https://github.com/MRIresearch/NeuroPipelines/tree/master/containers/nklab-neurotools-v0.4
+Created by Chidi Ugonda, where we utilize the recipe file and have made minor modifications to adapt for our lab use on the HPC: https://github.com/MRIresearch/NeuroPipelines/tree/master/containers/nklab-neurotools-v0.4
+        - Minor updates include:
+                - %setup including all files needed to be copied instead of in %files section of definition file.
+                - for MRtrix, including NUMBER_OF_PROCESSORS=1 ./build for preventing memory allocation error (described here as a common problem: https://mrtrix.readthedocs.io/en/3.0_rc3/troubleshooting/performance_and_crashes.html)
 - MRtrix3: a singularity container that houses newer version of mrtrix commands since some caused errors when run from the nklab-neurotools container.